PolaricServer/docs/docs/concepts.rst

 * *Data Formats*: The application uses common data formats, like JSON for exchanging information.
 These formats can be easily parsed and processed by various systems, regardless of the programming language or platform used.

 * *Application Programming Interfaces (APIs)*: The server component exposes well-defined RESTful APIs that can be consumed by different clients.
 APIs provide a consistent and standardized way for applications to communicate and share data, facilitating interoperability.

-* *Internal API* with some support for running plugins in the server-application.
-Object-oriented software design with classes and interfaces.

 This means that alternative clients to the system is possible (and encouraged).
 The system can utilize open GIS data from various source through open protocols like WMS or WFS.
 Different instances of the backend-server can exchange and synchronize information and other applications can communicate with the aprsd backend server in order to share information.